Lead and Lag times

 - Click the Predecessors tab.

-- In the Lag field, type the lead time or lag time you want as a duration or as a percentage of the predecessor task duration.
+- In the Lag field, type the wanted lead time or lag time as a duration or as a percentage of the predecessor task duration.

 - To enter lead time, type a negative number, such as -2d for two days of lead time.

-You can quickly add lead or lag time to time to a successor task by typing value in the predecessor cell:
+Or you can also add lead or lag time to a successor task by typing value in the predecessor cell:

 - To enter lead time, type a negative number or negative percentage, such as -2d for two days of lead time.